shehroze321/shari-portfolio/README.md

 - Email - uses a mailto in the href so it can easily open a user's mailbox.
 Again, trying to help users and be intuitive.
 It also allows users to quickly get in contact with me as it eases the process.

 #### Skills
-- Bootstrap progress bars - a visual aid so users can view how confident CodeSonia is.
+- Bootstrap progress bars - a visual aid so users can view how confident Muhammad Shehroze is.
 They also have an effect when you hover them, providing interactive features to a static page.
 - Strengths - SVG circles to help build brand personality and adds character.
 It gives employers and recruiters a better understanding of how I may fit in their work culture.
 They also have a bounce hover effect of providing interactiveness.

 #### Portfolio